Indigenous fashion designers and artisans challenge plagiarism on the Mexico catwalk - ExBulletin

 Her two daughters moved away and found other jobs because the craftsmanship did not sell well enough and was often not appreciated.
 Choque herself has a second job.

 Meanwhile, Mexican artisan Rosa Gonzalez works with her son.
-“He’s the one coming up with the ideas, I shape them and put them together,” she said, referring to the inspiration of regional wildlife.
+He is the one who comes up with the ideas, I shape them and put them together, she said, drawing inspiration from the regional fauna.

 The family made canvas art but switched to clothing because it was easier to sell.